Peterborough City Council

 Peterborough City Council is the local authority for Peterborough, a local government district with city status in the ceremonial county of Cambridgeshire, England.
 Peterborough has had a council since 1874, which has been reformed several times.
 Since 1998 the council has been a unitary authority, being a district council which also performs the functions of a county council.
 Since 2017 the council has been a member of the Cambridgeshire and Peterborough Combined Authority.

 The council has been under no overall control since 2019.
-Following the 2024 election a minority Labour administration formed to run the council.
+Following the 2026 election a Labour, Liberal Democrat and Peterborough First coaliation runs the council.
 The council meets at Peterborough Town Hall and has its main offices at Sand Martin House on Bittern Way.

 History

 Although long-established as a settlement, Peterborough was not an ancient borough.
 It was made a city in 1541 following the elevation of the former St Peter's Abbey to become Peterborough Cathedral.
 In the same year it also became a parliamentary borough (constituency), but it had no borough corporation to administer the city itself.
 As originally constituted, both the city and the constituency covered the township of Peterborough and the extra-parochial area of the Minster Precincts around the cathedral, but did not include the hamlets of Dogsthorpe, Eastfield, Longthorpe, and Newark which made up the rest of the wider ancient parish of Peterborough.

 In 1790 a body of improvement commissioners was established to provide public services in the city.

 The constituency was enlarged in 1832 to include the whole parish of Peterborough.
 It was extended again in 1868 to include the more built-up parts of the parishes of Fletton and Woodston which lay on the south side of the River Nene in Huntingdonshire, unlike the rest of the constituency north of the river, which at that time was part of Northamptonshire.